What is Jury Duty, and who can be summoned for it?

 Advertisement

-According to Dr Andrew Burke, a Lecturer at the Macquarie Law School and Director at Juris Doctor, it is a civic duty as an Australian citizen to serve on a jury when you are called to do so, and people can be fined if they don’t.
+Dr Andrew Burke is a Lecturer at the Macquarie Law School and Director at Juris Doctor.

+"Juries are a way of involving the community in the legal process.
+And in that sense juries are a part of Australian democracy, so that when somebody is charged with a serious crime, the people who get to decide if that person is guilty or not is not a lawyer or a judge, but 12 ordinary members of the community who might make up the jury."